naga-karthik/naga-karthik.github.io/_posts/2025-09-15-what-statistical-tests.md

 - **Independent samples**: They refer to the samples that are _not_ related to each other.
 For example, say we have a large test dataset and we create non-overlapping sub-test sets from it.
 Then, evaluating models A, B, and C on these different sub-test sets will give us independent samples.

-- **Parametric**: This class of tests assume that the data follows a normal distribution.
-Normality of the data can be tested using D'Agostino and Pearson's test, Shapiro-Wilk test, etc. If the p-value from these tests is greater than a significance level (typically 0.05), meaning that the null hypothesis ($H_0$; stating that the data is normally distributed) is not rejected, then we can assume that the data is normally distributed and we can use parametric tests.
+- **Parametric**: This class of tests assume that the data follows some "known" distribution (most commonly the normal distribution) and are based on the parameters like the mean and standard deviation.
+Normality of the data can be tested using D'Agostino and Pearson's test, Shapiro-Wilk test, etc. If the p-value from these tests is greater than a significance level (typically 0.05), meaning that the null hypothesis ($H_0$; stating that the data is normally distributed) is _not_ rejected.
+This implies that we don't have enough evidence to conclude that the data are not normally distributed, but know that the data lack a significant deviation from the normal distribution (hence enabling the use of parametric tests).

 - **Non-parametric**: This class of tests do not assume that the data follow a normal distribution.
 They are typically used when the data is not normally distributed or when the sample size is small (typically less than 30 per group).

+[Statistics How To](https://www.statisticshowto.com/probability-and-statistics/statistics-definitions/) is more extensive in terms of the definitions covered.
+Do check it out!

 #### Errors in hypothesis testing